TUM-AVS/FM-AD-Survey/README.md

 <a href="https://github.com/TUM-AVS/FM-for-Scenario-Generation-Analysis/blob/main/LICENSE"><img src="https://img.shields.io/github/license/TUM-AVS/FM-for-Scenario-Generation-Analysis" alt="License Badge"/></a>
 </div>

 This repository will collect research, implementations, and resources related to **Foundational Models for Scenario Generation and Analysis** in autonomous driving.
-The repository will be maintained by [TUM-AVS](https://www.mos.ed.tum.de/avs/startseite/) (Chair of Autonomous Vehicle Systems at Technical University of Munich) and will be continuously updated to track the latest work in the community.
+The repository will be maintained by [TUM-AVS](https://www.mos.ed.tum.de/avs/startseite/) (Professorship of Autonomous Vehicle Systems at Technical University of Munich) and will be continuously updated to track the latest work in the community.

 **Keywords: Foundational Models, Large Language Models, Multimodal Large Language Modals, Vision Language Models, Diffusion Models, World Models, Scenario Generation, Scenario Analysis, Autonomous Driving, Safety Assurance**